IBM/aspera-cli/README.md

 If not used, Mime type used for conversion is the one provided by the node API.

-If used, it the `preview` command will first analyse the file content using mimemagic, and if no match, will try by extension.
+If used, it the `preview` command will first analyze the file content using mimemagic, and if no match, will try by extension.

-### Image: Imagemagick and optipng
+### Image: ImageMagick and optipng

 ```
 yum install -y ImageMagick optipng